Yoshihide Suga poised to win party vote for Japan PM

 The ruling Liberal Democratic Party is choosing its new leader in an internal vote to pick a successor to Prime Minister Shinzo Abe, who announced last month that he would resign due to health problems.

-The expected victory in the party vote by Suga, currently the chief Cabinet secretary and Abe’s right-hand man, all but guarantees his election in a parliamentary vote because of the majority held by the Liberal Democrats’ ruling coalition.
+The expected victory in the party vote by Suga, currently the chief Cabinet secretary, all but guarantees his election in a parliamentary vote because of the majority held by the Liberal Democrats’ ruling coalition.

 Media reports said early vote counting of local representatives Monday indicated Suga had an overwhelming lead over the two other contenders — former Defense Minister Shigeru Ishiba and former Foreign Minister Fumio Kishida.

-The voting by nearly 400 ruling party lawmakers begins later Monday, with results expected within hours.
+The voting by nearly 400 ruling party lawmakers began Monday afternoon, with results expected within hours.

 Suga gained the support of party heavyweights and their wing members early in the campaign on expectations that he would continue Abe’s policies.
 That his victory appears to be a done deal has raised criticism from inside and outside the party that the process is undemocratic and murky.